learn-co-curriculum/dsc-normal-distribution-lab/README.md

 # The Normal Distribution - Lab

 ## Introduction

 In this lab, you'll learn how to generate random normal distributions in Python.
 You'll learn how to visualize a histogram and build a density function using the formula.

 ## Objectives
 You will be able to:

-* Generate random normal distributions in Python with given parameters
+* Use `numpy` to generate a random normal distribution
-* Calculate the density function for normal distributions
+* Calculate the density function for normal distributions with a Python function
-* Use seaborn to visualize distributions with histograms and density functions
+* Plot and interpret density plots and comment on the shape of the plot

 ## A quick refresher!